BA-SS-IL/devTinder/homework.md

-order of routes is very important install postman app and make a workplace /collection >test api call write logic and test http methods on post man
+order of routes is very important install postman app and make a workplace /collection >test api call write logic and test http methods on post man explore routing and use - query and params  and * in the routes use of rejex in routes /a/,/*fly$/ reading the query and params and dynamic routes